Brauer groups of 1-motives: The generalized Theorem of the Cube for 1-motives and its consequences

 is injective.

-In particular, if the base scheme is connected, reduced, geometrically unibranch and noetherian, an extension of an abelian $S$-scheme by an $S$-torus satisfies the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$. \end{corollary}
+In particular, if the base scheme is connected, reduced, normal and noetherian, an extension of an abelian $S$-scheme by $\GG_m^{r}$ satisfies the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$. \end{corollary}